Ochlology

 There appears to be an anomaly

 here.
-Any attempt to describe behavior is likely to present it
+An objective attempt to describe behavior is likely to present it

 quite differently from the way those who are